Fitting solar PV panels to wooden frame - options

 Re: Fitting solar PV panels to wooden frame - options

-Ah yes that is misleading, sorry about that.nowty wrote: ↑Mon Nov 07, 2022 12:03 pm @Krill, I'm a bit confused about your query's regarding ASHP, as in your blurb you mention an "air to air heat pump" (A2A HP), then you ask a question about a condensate line and a monoblock ASHP.
+nowty wrote: Mon Nov 07, 2022 12:03 pm @Krill, I'm a bit confused about your query's regarding ASHP, as in your blurb you mention an "air to air heat pump" (A2A HP), then you ask a question about a condensate line and a monoblock ASHP.

 A2A HP is a split unit with an indoor unit and an outdoor unit with refrigerant lines going through the wall of your house.
 I put such a system in recently and there is a thread about it here.